Aaron Bean: Tenure

-Syria

-In 2023, Bean was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+Housing

+In June 2026, Bean voted against the 21st Century ROAD to Housing Act, objecting in a letter to its limitation on the ability of certain institutional investors to purchase homes.

 Israel

 Bean voted to provide Israel with support following 2023 Hamas attack on Israel.

+Iran war

+Bean supported the 2026 Iran war.
+In June 2026, he voted against a war powers resolution that would have limited the war in Iran.

 Personal life

 Bean is married to Abby Bean (née Bradley) of Green Cove Springs.
 They have three sons.